amstringer0303/amstringer0303/README.md

 ---

 ### About me
 Hey there! 👋 I grew up in the northernmost town in the United States, surrounded by sea ice and the people who depend on it to survive.
-That experience shaped my perspective and instilled in me a deep sense of wonder for the natural world.
+That experience gave me a deep appreciation for the Arctic environment and a curiosity about how people and ice interact.

 I earned my **B.S. in Environmental Science** from Vanderbilt University and a **Master’s** from the University of Washington.
-Now, I’m working on my **PhD at Duke University**, where I study how **remote sensing** can be used to better understand and support communities living in the High Arctic.
-My research focuses on the dynamics of **landfast ice**, the formation of **nearshore polynyas**, and how **geospatial AI** can help translate Earth observation data into insights for climate resilience and community livelihoods.
+Now I’m in my **second year of a PhD at Duke University**, where I’m just beginning to dive into the world of **remote sensing** and **geospatial methods**.
+A lot of this is new to me, and I’m learning as I go — from mapping landfast ice to experimenting with AI for sea-ice classification.

----
+Follow along as I keep building skills, asking questions, and growing into this field throughout my PhD journey! 🚀

 ### What I’m working on
 Right now I’m training a U-Net to map landfast ice and nearshore polynyas from Sentinel-2 imagery to support a broader project on trail mobility and access for Inuit communities in the Arctic.